chazhurd/APE/docs/SRS.md

 iteration.

 ### 1.3 Intended Audience
-This documentation’s intended audience are Tom Capaul, Stu Steiner, Dan Tappan, Connie Bean, and faculty of EWU’s Computer Science department.
+This documentation’s intended audience are Tom Capaul, Brian Kamp, and faculty of EWU’s Computer Science department.
 It also is intended for future groups responsible for improving this software.

 ### 1.4 Project Scope
 The scope of this project pertains to the APE Management System software’s specifications and requirements.
 The software we develop will be intuitive and simple for any intended users.
 It will allow students to register for APEs, unregister for APEs, and view their grades once they’ve been completed.
 The software will allow graders to submit and edit grades unbiasedly for said exams.
 It will also allow teachers to do their own APE for their CSCD 211 classes; they will be able to upload their student roster to automatically register the whole class, and grade the APEs.
 Admins will be permitted to manually add and remove all types of accounts, view grades, publish exams, and generate reports.
+Our team will be expanding upon the work of the previous group and will eventually be cloud hosted to help the department's budget.

 ### 1.5 References
 The current version of this software which this project intends to improve and replace can be found